NervanaSystems/ngraph/doc/sphinx/source/framework-integration-guides.rst

       $ source ~/.bashrc

 #.
-Ensure that all the TensorFlow dependencies are installed, as per the
+Ensure that all the other TensorFlow dependencies are installed, as per the
    TensorFlow `installation guide`_:

-   .. note:: You do not need CUDA in order to use the nGraph XLA plugin.
+   .. important:: CUDA is not needed.

 #.
-Once TensorFlow's dependencies are installed, clone the source of the
+After TensorFlow's dependencies are installed, clone the source of the
-   `ngraph-tensorflow`_ repo to your machine; this is the required fork for this integration:
+   `ngraph-tensorflow`_ repo to your machine; this is the required fork for this integrationt.
+Many users may prefer to use a Python virtual env from here forward:

    .. code-block:: console

+      $ python3 -m venv frameworks
+      $ cd frameworks
+      $ . bin/activate
       $ git clone git@github.com:NervanaSystems/ngraph-tensorflow.git
       $ cd ngraph-tensorflow
       $ git checkout ngraph-tensorflow-preview-0

 #.
 Now run :command:`./configure` and choose `y` when prompted to build TensorFlow
-   with XLA just-in-time compiler.
+   with XLA :abbr:`Just In Time (JIT)` support.

    .. code-block:: console
-      :emphasize-lines: 4-5
+      :emphasize-lines: 6-7

       . . .